ayush-srivastava99/INNODEV-2K19/README.md

 # INNODEV-2K19
+## This project secured 2nd position in INNODEV 2k19
 This project was created in Avishkar 2K19.
 In this project we have made an online platform in which user moving to new towns can easily find electrician, plumber, cleaners, doctors, and stylist very conveniently.The homepage of the website provided every single information about the website.